tjrasche/Coding-Challenge-Private/readme.md

 # Known limitations
 The program can currently only handle integers.
 The program is limited to input sizes that can be handled in memory.

+# Assumptions taken
+Intervals that share the same upper and lower bound are *not* considered as overlapping.

+i.e. 25-30 and 30-35 will not be merged.

+This can simply be changed by changing the implementation of Merge() in merge.go in line 17 as documented.